bgdawes/dotfiles/linux_documentation/linux_notes.md

 This still didn't work, so I followed the steps below to completely re-format my microSD card, installed a FAT 32 file system, and then flashed the drive on my windows laptop using Rufus.
 That worked.

+TRIMUI_IP_ADDRESS: 192.168.86.25

+Power on the Trimui, let it sit, enter this into thunar: `smb://knulli` or `smb://192.168.86.25`.
+Navigate into the share folder, then locate the roms folder, and then you can add roms.

 --

 Format microSD card: